Search

 St Brigid, Lá Fhéile Bríde, and Imbolc – Clarifying the Distinction and the Thread Between Them

-If you are Irish, as I am, you will know that today, February 1st, is the feast day of St Brigid – Lá Fhéile Bhríde – a fixed-date holy day honouring Ireland’s female patron saint.
+If you are Irish, as I am, you will know that today, February 1st, is the feast day of St Brigid – Lá Fhéile Bhríde – a fixed-date catholic holy day honouring Ireland’s female patron saint.
 Imbolc, one of the eight indigenous festivals of the Celtic Wheel of the Year, takes place on February 4th in 2024 when observed astronomically.
 This article aims to clarify the distinction between these two dates, as well as the deep relationship between them.
-I also recommend reading the other B
+I also recommend reading th

 St Brigid: Dove Among Birds, Vine Among Trees, Sun Among Stars